 For this, you can either hire a web developer and designer or use a pre-designed template such as a premium WordPress theme or skin.

-It’s fairly easy to find an experienced freelance web designer to help you with your online projects.
+You shouldn’t have too much trouble finding an experienced freelance web designer to help you with your online projects.

 If you’re going with this option, here’s what to look for in a good web designer:

 - The web designer has a great looking website.
 First impressions are important, right?

 - Clear information is provided about the process of building a website from start to finish.

 - A sensible time frame for creating your website is provided.